ksylvest/jquery-carousel/README.md

 # jQuery Carousel

-Carousel is a jQuery plugin designed to provide paginating and scrolling to sites.
-The carousel supports both x and y axis and can be fully customized.
+Carousel is a jQuery plugin created to provide a scrolling gallery.

 ## Installation